Shreya-Trigunayat/Assignment/README.md

 ### 3. Info Component

-The `Info` component features text animations that enhance user engagement:
-- **Typing Animation**: Text within the component animates as if it is being typed out.
-This effect draws attention and adds a dynamic element to the UI.
+The `Info` component showcases key statistics, including a **98.2%** success rate for users getting into their target programs, a **4.96** Google rating, and over **5000+** students assisted.
+It features dynamic text that emphasizes user satisfaction and encourages exploration of products.
+The component is visually appealing with a gradient background, responsive design, and smooth entrance animations.

 ## Animations